St. Olof Medieval Church

 1442 in King Kristoffer's letter - at that time Sysmä had

 become a spiritual center of the Itä-Häme province.

 It is impossible to define the exact time when this church

-was built.
-The recent studies tell us that the estimated building time is around 1510-1520.
+was built, but recent studies show that the estimated building time was around 1510-1520.

 According to ancient folklore they had started to build the church in Kuokanmäki, Linna village.

 The problem was that whatever was built in the daytime, was destroyed at night.

 The mutual decision was that the place was unsuitable.
 Later on